On the scanning map and the space of smooth projective hypersurfaces: The action of on the space of sections

 \subsection{A relative model of \texorpdfstring{$\Cbun\to \CP^n$}{P1(TCPn) to CPn}}

-To obtain a relative model of the Thom space, it is enough to restrict the previous model to the ideal generated by the Euler class of the tautological bundle, which in this case is $a$ (see \cite{FOT:rhtThom, BCC:rhtThom}).
-Since this ideal is generated as a subalgebra by $u=a$ and $t = ax$, we obtain the following model: \begin{proposition} A relative model of the projection $\Cbun\to \CP^n$ is
+To obtain a relative model of the Thom space, it is enough to restrict the previous model to the ideal generated by the Euler class of the tautological bundle, which in this case is $a$ (see \cite[Thm.\, 2.4]{FOT:rhtThom} or \cite[Thm.\, 2.9]{BCC:rhtThom}).
+This ideal is generated as a subalgebra by $u=a$ and $t = ax$, and we obtain the following model: \begin{proposition} A relative Sullivan model of the projection $\Cbun\to \CP^n$ is

 with differential